Recognised under patronage of the President of Ireland by Clans of Ireland

 ✅ Clan Newsletter

-✅ Opportunity of progression to ranks of chivalry
+✅ Opportunity of progression

 ✅ Recognition as an official member of Clan Ó'Comáin